Automated Algorithm Design for Auto-Tuning Optimizers: Design and Implementation

 \subsection{LLaMEA}

-LLaMEA (Large Language Model-Assisted Meta-Evolutionary Algorithms)~\cite{vanstein2025llamealargelanguagemodel} is a system designed to leverage the generative capabilities of large language models for the synthesis of optimization algorithms.
-In our setting, the scope of the LLM is \emph{strictly limited to generating the optimization algorithm logic}.
-This ensures that the LLM does not interact with application kernels, data, execution, or numerical accuracy.
-Consequently, correctness and reproducibility of results are guaranteed, as the kernel execution pipeline remains unchanged.
+The Large Language Model Evolutionary Algorithm~\cite{vanstein2025llamealargelanguagemodel}, LLaMEA for short, is a system designed to leverage the generative capabilities of large language models for the synthesis of optimization algorithms.
+In our setting, the scope of the LLM is \emph{strictly limited to generating the optimization algorithm logic} during an algorithm design stage that is separate from the auto-tuning stage.
+This ensures that the LLM does not affect application kernels, data, execution, or numerical accuracy.
+Consequently, the correctness and reproducibility of results remain intact, as the kernel execution pipeline remains unchanged.
 The LLM generates code snippets that define candidate optimization algorithms.
 The optimization algorithms specify how new configurations are sampled, selected, and evaluated within Kernel Tuner.
 If a generated algorithm is incorrect or contains implementation errors, it simply yields poor performance when evaluated, resulting in a low performance score (fitness).
 These weak algorithms are discarded during the evolutionary search process.
 The initial population of candidate optimization algorithms is generated using the prompt template shown in \cref{fig:prompt-template}.
 The \verb|code format specification| briefly explains how to use Kernel Tuner's \verb|OptAlg| base class as well as the interface of the \verb|SearchSpace| object in Kernel Tuner (see \cref{fig:kt-arch}).
 Optionally, we can insert information about the specific tuning problem at hand to allow the LLM to incorporate information on the tunable parameters, their possible values, and constraints.
 The \verb|minimum working code example| includes an example implementation of an empty optimization algorithm template, illustrating how to use the \verb|SearchSpace| object to: 1) generate an initial population, 2) retrieve neighbors of a particular configuration, and 3) repair any invalid configuration that violates constraints.
 Finally, the \verb|output format specification| instructs the LLM to first print a one-line description followed by the code.
-The complete prompts used can be found in our online repository~\footnote{\url{https://anonymous.4open.science/r/BLADE-AutoTuner/README.md}}.
+Complete prompts can be found in the provided repository.